 (b) the customer exercises his or her right to terminate the contract during that period.

+[Regulation 32 amended: SL 2022/103 r.
+16.]

 33. Termination of contract by customer

-(1) In this regulation —

-fixed term contract means a non-standard contract that is expressed to have effect for a definite period.
+[(1) deleted]

 (2) Without limiting regulation 15(1), a non-standard contract (other than a fixed term contract) must authorise the customer to terminate the contract at any time by giving notice to the retailer not less than 5 days before the day on which the customer wants the contract to end.

 (3) A fixed term contract must authorise the customer to terminate the contract at any time by giving notice to the retailer not less than 20 days before the day on which the customer wants the contract to end.